gargi/Devops-Project/Deployment/README.md

 ### Capabilities

-* #### Automatic configuration of production environment We have configured instances on AWS for canary and production environment using [configure.py](https://github.com/gsrajadh/Devops-Project/blob/master/Deployment/scripts/configure.py) script.
-Using ansible playbook, we have installed docker and New Relic for monitoring on these instances.
+* #### Automatic configuration of production environment [configure.py](https://github.com/gsrajadh/Devops-Project/blob/master/Deployment/scripts/configure.py) script is our infrastructure management module.
+This module automatically creates AWS instance for production and canary environment.
+Using ansible playbook, the module installs docker for App container and New Relic for monitoring on these instances.

 * ### Deploy software to the production environment Git commit to dev branch will automatically trigger Jenkins build and testing process.
 If build and testing is successful, the application is automatically deployed in canary environment using ansible.